-305 Figure 4.
-Delayed decoupling removes residual protein signals escaping traditional filters. (a) We compared suppression of aliphatic and aromatic signals from the core of PCP1 (N and C labeled) by using a frequency-swept adiabatic pulse as referenced in (Zwahlen et al., 1997) versus the level of suppression when employing a sequential double X-half-filter targeting 120 and 150 Hz in the aliphatic region. (b) Our delayed decoupling element can be arrayed to target specific scalar-coupled spins, here shown for PCP1 methyl peaks. τ (μs): 3 (blue), 1340, 1722, 2295, 2486, 3250, 3632, 4205, 4587, and 5542 (purple). Δprep is set to 2.3939 ms. Optimal suppression is achieved for τ set to 2.295 ms corresponding to a total evolution time of 4.6889 ms (black). (c) Combining an X150 block with an Xd,120 block (using the optimal value determined in (b)) supresses methyl resonances but underperforms the X150X120 scheme shown in (a) for scalar couplings departing from the targeted value. (d) Final X120X150Xd,220 filter with optimal suppression in both aromatic and aliphatic regions. τ was set to 329 μs, corresponding to a total evolution of 2.7229 ms. Peaks marked with asterisks in panel (a) indicate signals from the prosthetic group that are left untouched by the targeted filter elements.
+Figure 4.
+Delayed decoupling removes residual protein signals escaping traditional filters. (a) We compared suppression of aliphatic and aromatic signals from the core of PCP1 (15N and 13C labeled) by using a frequency-swept adiabatic pulse as referenced in Zwahlen et al. (1997) versus the level of suppression when employing a sequential double X half filter targeting 120 and 150 Hz in the aliphatic region. (b) Our delayed decoupling element can be arrayed to target specific scalar-coupled spins, here shown for PCP1 methyl peaks. τ (μs): 3 (blue), 1340, 1722, 2295, 2486, 3250, 3632, 4205, 4587, and 5542 (purple). Δ{prep} is set to 2.3939 ms. Optimal suppression is achieved for τ set to 2.295 ms corresponding to a total evolution time of 4.6889 ms (black). (c) Combining an X150 block with an X{d,120} block (using the optimal value determined in panel b) suppresses methyl resonances but underperforms the X150X120 scheme shown in panel (a) for scalar couplings departing from the targeted value. (d) Final X120X150X{d,220} filter with optimal suppression in both aromatic and aliphatic regions. τ was set to 329 μs, corresponding to a total evolution of 2.7229 ms. Peaks marked with asterisks in panel (a) indicate signals from the prosthetic group that are left untouched by the targeted filter elements.
 Other signals of unlabeled molecules belong to buffer components (EDTA and TCEP, with larger intensities) and DSS (at 0 ppm).
-Implementation of XJ1, XJ1XJ2, XZXZ, and XJ1XJ2Xd,J3 filters were performed as described in the pulse sequence (Fig. 3)
+Implementation of X{J1}, X{J1}X{J2}, X_ZX_Z, and X{J1}X{J2}X{d,J3} filters was performed as described in the pulse sequence (Fig. 3).
+The pulse sequences used to obtain all spectra that are compared have the same lengths, and the comparisons report exclusively on the efficiency of the filters.